Of Course Succession Fails Its Black Women Characters — It’s Succession

 And would we — the Black viewers — even want them to?
 “This show is our cocaine,” Sow said as she talked about her group chat full of her Black friends who also love Succession.
 “It represents everything that we rail about in our professional lives but watching it for entertainment is just beautiful… It either confirms the things you think you know or it just plays to the base fantasy that you have.”

-Reveling in the shambles of the Roy family (who are allegedly loosely based on the Murdochs) and their moralless, downright evil, yet often hilarious depravity is so much fun because within their ludicrousness lies the truth about whiteness, privilege, extreme wealth, and exploitation: even though their actions have serious consequences, their money and power are a joke and should be treated as such.
+Revelling in the shambles of the Roy family (who are allegedly loosely based on the Murdochs) and their moral-less, downright evil, yet often hilarious depravity is so much fun because within their ludicrousness lies the truth about whiteness, privilege, extreme wealth, and exploitation: even though their actions have serious consequences, their money and power are a joke and should be treated as such.
 They are buffoons, fumbling in the dark and subsisting on generational wealth and entitlement instead of intelligence or competency.
-They are emperors with no clothes, Greek gods wreaking havoc amongst the cosmos, colonizers drunk off their conquests.
+They are emperors with no clothes, Greek gods wreaking havoc amongst the cosmos, colonisers drunk off their conquests.